skufer322/Algorithms/README.md

 - There are not many unit tests due to their high time effort and because I implemented all this in my spare time.
 Basically, the only considerably complete unit test is the one for the Longest Processing Time First algorithm (see package `src/test/java/de/sk/nphard/makespan`).
 - However, there are Javadoc comments for at least the very most classes, public methods, and public constants.
 - Usually, for each subpackage, there are classes named `App18GR` or the like.
 The subpackages are organized by chapters in the book, so e.g. `App18GR` belongs to chapter 18, "Graphs Revisited".
 These classes contain `main` methods which instantiate the algorithm implementations, create and pass them some input arguments, run the algorithms , and finally print the determined solutions to the console.
 This way, I tested the implementations reasonably thoroughly, but of course it is not comparable to covering them with unit tests.
-- Google Guice is ised for dependeny injection. there are multiple classes named `GraphsInjectionModule`, `GreedyInjectionModule`, or the like which are used for wiring.
+- Google Guice is used for dependeny injection.
+There are multiple classes named `GraphsInjectionModule`, `GreedyInjectionModule`, or the like which handle the wiring.
 - If I had to unit test the various algorithms, I would probably split the algorithm implementations into more classes.

 Below package `src/main/java/de/sk/`, there are the following packages: